Lone Worker Training

 Why Choose NNTC for Lone Worker Training?

-Jackie Dolan has over 25 years’ experience delivering Lone Worker Train the Trainer Courses in many organisations including The NHS, Housing, Social Care, County Councils etc.
+Jackie Dolan brings over 25 years of experience delivering Lone Worker Train the Trainer courses across multiple sectors.

-Testimonials supporting our proven track record in delivering successful Lone Worker train the trainer courses can be provided on request
+Testimonials supporting our successful Lone Worker Train the Trainer programmes can be provided on request.

 No – the physicality is minimal if included